 From my window, the road cut straight through the landscape, past beautiful historic homes of rock, siding, or wood.
 There were giant fields belonging to old family farms, ones with silos and old abandoned barns, taken back by nature and weeds.
 We drove by stands of trees and private woods, down towards the city, but not quite.
 We never really went into the city, just the edges of it.

 The powerlines hung on poles high above us, like a link to civilization or a rope to follow to find our way, both in and out.

 Our town was small.
 It was a one stoplight town, and despite all of the side glances I got when I was little, at the time, it felt like home.
-I loved where the limbs that would hang over the cars, creating tunnels of vibrant, green leaves and strong, arm-like branches.
+I loved how the limbs hung over the cars, creating tunnels of vibrant, green leaves and strong, arm-like branches.
 I loved hiking by the Gunpowder or swimming in creeks and streams.
 I loved it all.

-It wasn’t even on the map for the longest time, but that all changed after the 90’s ended and housing development after housing development sprang up like Pop-Tarts from some kind of impossible toaster.
+It wasn’t even on the map for the longest time, but that all changed after the 90s ended and housing development after housing development sprang up like Pop-Tarts from some kind of impossible toaster.
 What was once rolling grasslands of serenity and a patchwork of hues, a radiant aura of crisp autumn smells, and meticulous apple orchards, became giant, boxy homes on tiny plots, and hill after hill of orange dirt.
-They came like chicken pox, after one development marred the earth, two followed in toe.
+They came like chicken pox: after one development marred the earth, two followed in tow.
 The dotted land looked cheapened, while men somewhere else lined their pockets.